-For a comprehensive introduction to how the education system works in Spain, look no further than this on-line guide written by our colleagues over at Expatica.
+For a comprehensive introduction to how the education system works in Spain, look no further than this online guide.
 For the Brits among us, it is important to bear in mind that state schools in Madrid are called colegios publicos in Spain.
 Independent public schools (as known in the British education system) are called colegios privados.
 State-supported private schools, where fees are much reduced and which are often faith-based, are known as colegios concertados.

 One of the most reassuring aspects of moving to Madrid as an English-speaking family is the fact that for over ten years the Comunidad de Madrid has been carrying out an ambitious campaign of bringing bilingualism into the classroom from the age of 6.
 With over 360 state primary schools and 110 state secondary schools offering bilingual education in the community of Madrid – not to mention the numerous state-supported colegios concertados with the same curriculum – it isn’t difficult to find a school where English is used in the classroom on a daily basis.
 This makes getting to grips with the Spanish curriculum easier for those children who may have begun their education abroad at a school where English was the language of instruction.
 Likewise, those parents who are only here for a couple of years can be reassured that their children will learn how to study in English as well as in Spanish whilst at school here.